jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 `Into` is Rust's way of saying "this type knows how to transform itself into that type" - like how a string can be converted into a number, or how our socket definitions can be converted into model templates.
 This means we can pass in any type that knows how to become a `ModelTemplate` - whether it's simple single-socket tiles, complex multi-socket tiles, or even a custom socket type you create later.

-Rust automatically provides this conversion ability for compatible types, so this gives us maximum flexibility while ensuring type safety.
+This gives us flexibility while ensuring type safety.
 The compiler will catch any attempts to pass in a type that can't be converted, preventing runtime errors!

 ## Building the Foundation: Dirt Layer Sockets

 Now that we understand how to keep models and assets synchronized, let's start building our procedural world from the ground up - literally!
 The dirt layer forms the foundation that everything else sits on.

-**Why Layers Make WFC Simpler:**
+**Layers Make WFC Simpler**

 Without layers, we'd need to cram all our rules into a single layer: "water connects to water and grass", "grass connects to grass and dirt", "trees connect to grass", "dirt connects to dirt" - plus all the edge cases and special connections.

 This creates a massive web of interdependencies that makes the WFC algorithm struggle to find valid solutions.

 By using layers, we break this complexity into manageable pieces.
 Each layer only needs to worry about its own connections, making the WFC algorithm much more likely to find valid solutions quickly.

-Let's see how this works in practice by examining our dirt layer implementation:

-Create a new file `sockets.rs` inside the `map` folder, and don't forget to add `pub mod sockets;` to your `mod.rs`.
+Let's create our dirt layer, make a new file `sockets.rs` inside the `map` folder, and don't forget to add `pub mod sockets;` to your `mod.rs`.

 ```rust
 // src/map/sockets.rs